cicorias/aks-private-cluster/cli/README.md

 ## Setting up the environment
 Once you have an [Azure account](https://azure.microsoft.com/en-us/free/search/), an Azure subscription, and can sign into the [Azure Portal](https://portal.azure.com/), open a console session.

-You can install running the command below in Linux or MacOS, or you can look for [alternatives here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+You can install the Azure CLI tool by running the command below in Linux or MacOS, or you can look for [alternatives here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 ```sh
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```